 At least two of BIOA 301, BIOC 352, FOSC 301, GENE 312, GENE 315, PHAL 306, PSYC 325, 300-level MICR and STAT papers

 90 further points, including either requirements for an approved minor or second major subject or other approved papers

 Bachelor of Applied Science with Honours (BAppSc(Hons)) in Forensic Analytical Science

-If you wish to enrol in this programme please contact the Division of Sciences.
+If you wish to enrol in this programme please contact us.